Priyasunil26/Kubernetes/kubernetes.md

 ### Deploying Bold BI on On-premise

 1. Download the [Kustomization.yaml](https://raw.githubusercontent.com/sivakumar-devops/kustomization-improvement/mohamed/local/boldbi/kustomization.yaml) file below for Bold BI deployment in Local Cluster
-2. Create a Kubernetes cluster in Local machine to deploy Bold BI.
+2. Create a `Kubernetes cluster` in Local machine to deploy Bold BI.
-3. Create a Database.
+3. Create a `Database`.
 4. Open the Kustomization.yaml file that was downloaded in Step 1.
-Replace the mount path noted in the steps above with <Example/path/here> respectively, in the file.
+Replace the `mount path` noted in the steps above with <Example/path/here> respectively, in the file.

-5. Replace File storage name after Replacing File Storage name
+5. Replace `File storage name` after Replacing File Storage name

     ![Replace file store](images/before-file-share.png)
     ![Replace File store](images/replace-storage-name.png)

-6. After connecting with your cluster, deploy the latest Nginx ingress controller to your cluster.
+6. After connecting with your cluster, deploy the `latest Nginx ingress controller` to your cluster.
 Run the following command to obtain the ingress IP address.

         kubectl get service/ingress-nginx-controller -n ingress-nginx

-7. After obtaining the External IP address, replace the app-base URL with your External IP address.
+7. After obtaining the External IP address, replace the `app-base URL` with your External IP address.
     ![change app base url](images/app-base-url.png)
 8. Navigate to the folder where the deployment file were downloaded from Step 1.
 Run the following command to deploy Bold BI application on Local cluster